 Mind the risks of a fireplace

-•They attract pests: Traditional wood-burning fireplaces provide pests with an easy point of entry into your rental units.
-This can complicate your existing pest control measures, and make it more difficult to eradicate insects and rodents, particularly when the fireplace is not in-use during the summer months.
+Traditional wood-burning fireplaces provide pests with an easy point of entry into your rental units.
+This can complicate your existing pest control measures.
+Fireplaces make it more difficult to eradicate insects and rodents, particularly when the fireplace is not in use during the summer months.

-•People don’t know how to use them: While lots of people like the idea of a fireplace in their home, very few people actually possess the experience and skill necessary to use them.
+While lots of people like the idea of a fireplace in their home, very few people know how to use them.
 Residents may overfill the fireplace or not close the protective screen correctly, resulting in smoke damage – or worse.

-If you are on the fence about whether you want to remove or leave your investment property’s fireplace intact, there are a number of middle-ground options worth considering.
+If you are on the fence about whether you want to remove or leave your investment property’s fireplace intact, there are several middle-ground options worth considering.
 For instance, you may be able to install a safer fireplace insert into the existing fireplace space.
 Here are just some of the alternative fireplace types available:

-•Gas fireplaces: Replacing a wood-burning stove with a gas fireplace is a great way to reduce the risk and liability associated with a fireplace, while maintaining the aesthetic of a burning flame.
+Replacing a wood-burning stove with a gas fireplace is a great way to reduce the risk and liability associated with a fireplace.
+Gas fireplaces maintain the aesthetic of a burning flame.
 Many gas fireplaces and inserts are fully self-contained.

-•Pellet stoves: If you want the glamor and romance of burning wood with a lower level of risk and more effective heating patterns, consider installing a pellet stove at your rental property.
+If you want the glamour and romance of burning wood with a lower level of risk, consider installing a pellet stove at your rental property.
 These unique heating devices use compressed wood pellets fed through an automated hopper to generate heat.

 Regardless of what you decide to do with your investment property’s fireplace, it’s important to be aware of the costs, benefits and risks associated with maintaining it.
 Consider discussing the decision with other investors to get an insider’s view on whether keeping your property’s fireplace is worthwhile.
 Whatever you decide to do, the best decision you can make is one that’s informed by the pros and cons.